Language of Instruction:

 August (Summer Ulpan, optional) or October (degree program); check the academic calendar

-Bachelor’s degree, relevant background in Jewish Studies
+Bachelor’s degree in humanities, academic background in Jewish Studies is an advantage

 Why M.A. in Jewish Studies?